 During its decade-long tenure, the American Football League managed to secure a bubble gum card contract but it also landed a deal with an ice cream company that yielded one of the rarest football card issues of the post-War era.
 The 1969 Eskimo Pie football card set remains a bit of a mystery even now.

 The set included 15 two-card panels for a total of 30 players but putting a set together will require patience.
 Few complete sets have been sold publicly in recent years.
-In November, a partial set of 11 that had been offered at $3,500, sold for $2,900.
+In November, a partial set of 11 that had been offered at $3,500.

 The AFL and NFL had agreed to a merger deal well before the cards showed up on the backs of Eskimo Pie’s ice cream products.
 It wouldn’t become official until the 1970 season but when the agreement between the AFL and the company was hatched (likely some time in 1968), the rivalry between the two leagues was at a fever pitch.